 Because the definition of a financial instrument is so wide, most Not for Profits can expect to be affected.
 Even entities with relatively simple debtors and creditors should consider the changes.
-In addition, the greater alignment of NZ IFRS 9's hedge accounting requirements with entities risk management practices may encourage entities who engage in economic hedging to also apply hedge accounting.
+In addition, the greater alignment of an entity's hedge accounting requirements with its risk management practices may encourage entities who engage in economic hedging to also apply hedge accounting.